-The Potential for Greater Savings:
+4.4.
+Potential for Greater Savings

-In addition to identifying the least cost system, HOMER can also perform a constrained optimization.
-This constrained optimization was used to identify the least cost approach to achieving additional diesel fuel savings.
+In addition to identifying the least-cost system, HOMER can also perform a constrained optimization.
+This constrained optimization was used to identify the least-cost approach to achieving additional diesel fuel savings.
 In order to achieve greater fuel savings, the use of large-scale vanadium redox flow batteries was considered.
+(It should be noted that this is not meant to be an endorsement of vanadium-coupled systems, since the utilities in Hawaii are considering other systems, such as the sodium-sulfur batteries for energy storage.)
 The results in the following graph refer only to the busbar cost of electricity and do not include distribution or administrative costs.
-In the base case analysis, the lowest cost system contained six turbines and no storage and consumed approximately 4,000,000 liters of fuel.
+In the base-case analysis, the lowest cost system contained six turbines and no storage and consumed approximately 4,000,000 liters of fuel.
 The following graph shows that additional fuel savings can be achieved at an increasing cost of energy.